Vaseekaran-V/TextGAN-FYP/README.md

+# Work in progress...

+# GenTex - Final Year Research on generating text with GANs

+The following is my final year research codebase, where I researched on using GANs to generate text.
+The framework, TextGAN-PyTorch, was used to build the GAN models.

+(Original Codebase of the GAN framework)
 # TextGAN-PyTorch

 TextGAN is a PyTorch framework for Generative Adversarial Networks (GANs) based text generation models, including general text generation models and category text generation models.
 TextGAN serves as a benchmarking platform to support research on GAN-based text generation models.
 Since most GAN-based text generation models are implemented by Tensorflow, TextGAN can help those who get used to PyTorch to enter the text generation field faster.